 The final segment of an NDC is the package code.
 The package code identifies in what configuration the product is offered for sale.
 For instance, NDC 12345-123-01 may identify Acme’s 200mg, film-coated ibuprofen tablet, distributed in a bottle of 25 tablets.
 NDC 12345-123-02 may signify a bottle of 100 of the same tablets.

 Important as they are, NDCs are just a small component of FDA’s electronic drug listing process.
-The information above is only the basics and you may have many questions about assigning NDCs to your drug products and electronically listing them.
+The information above is only the basics, and you may have many questions about assigning NDCs to your drug products , electronically listing them, and updating drug listed data.
 Reed Tech has been helping drug product labelers and manufacturers from the earliest days of electronic drug listing.
 Feel free to contact us and one of our experts will be glad to help.